danghvu/cudaSpmv/README.md

 cudaSpmv
 ========
-CUDA Sparse-Matrix Vector Multiplication using the Sliced Coordinate format
+CUDA Sparse-Matrix Vector Multiplication using the Sliced Coordinate format (and others in cusp)

 `prep`: to partition the input matrix, store the partitioned matrix in binary for faster access